-A processing model explains why charge exists as well as mass, and why neutrinos exist as well as electrons, but what about anti-matter?
-Dirac’s equations predicted anti-matter before it was found, but why do the building blocks of our universe have evil twins of the same mass but opposite charge?
-The standard model just added an anti-matter column to fit the facts but that matter has an inverse is baffling to particle physics.
-If matter is a substance, what is an anti-substance, and why do the two annihilate each other?
+A processing model explains mass, charge, and why neutrinos exist, but what about anti-matter?
+Dirac’s equations predicted anti-matter before it was found, but why do the particles of our universe have evil twins of the same mass but opposite charge?
+The standard model just added an anti-matter column to fit the facts, but why matter has an inverse is a mystery.
+How can a substance have an anti-substance that annihilates it?

-What then would a universe based on anti-clockwise processing look like?
-For an electron, the result would have the same net processing or mass, but an opposite remainder charge, hence an anti-electron has the same mass as an electron but a positive charge.
-This then not only predicts anti-electrons, but also explains why they annihilate any electrons they meet.
-Anti-matter then is to matter as neutrinos are to electrons, a necessary alternative possibility.
+What then would a universe based on anti-clockwise processing be like?
+For an electron, the result is the same net processing or mass, but an opposite remainder charge, so an anti-electron has the same mass as an electron but a positive charge.
+This model not only explains anti-electrons, but also why they annihilate any electrons they meet.
+Anti-matter then is to matter as neutrinos are to electrons, a necessary alternative.

-Figure 4.6 summarizes the basic leptons of the standard model by their photon structure as follows:
+Figure 4.6 summarizes the leptons of physics by their photon structure as follows:

 1. Matter.
 First-up extreme photons collide to give either an: